alanjhodson/alanjhodson.github.io/index.md

 ---
 ![alanhodson.com](/assets/images/AH_White_Background.png)

-## Welcome to alanhodson.com
+### Welcome to alanhodson.com

-This site aims to serve as a single place where you can find out about my consulting business and how I might be able to help you or your organisation and also a place where I can maintain a blog of some of my experiences, thoughts and advice.
+This site aims to serve as a single place where you can find out about Alan Hodson Consulting and how I might be able to help you or your organisation.
+It is also a place where I can maintain a blog of some of my experiences, thoughts and advice that I hope you find useful.

 I offer a range of project and ongoing services which are outlined on this site.
 This will continue to change and there are a number of things planned for 2024 so visit back again soon for the latest blog article or services I provide.